ebzzry/ebzzry.github.io/src/conkeror-bookmarks.md

 ```

 If it reports a version number and other details, then you have Java
 installed.
-Otherwise, consult your distro's package system on how to
+Otherwise, consult your distro’s package system on how to
 install it.

 Lastly, you need to have _emem_ properly installed.
 Follow the